 Just like under the old support system, operators sell their product directly on the market.
 They continue to receive a premium covering the difference between wholesale power prices and guaranteed remuneration.
 The major difference is that under the old system, this “market premium” was set by the state.
 Now it is determined by the operator’s offer in what the BNetzA calls a “pay as bid” principle.

 The government's special provisions for “locally rooted” citizen energy cooperatives are meant to retain the “diversity of actors” in German wind power projects.
 These have to consist of at least ten citizens, the majority of whom living in the region where a wind park is built.
 Citizens' projects are capped at a capacity of 18 MW.

-The cooperatives’ bids are facilitated by easing the BImschG’s requirements, lower security payments and the extended implementation period.
-Additionally, citizens' projects do not necessarily get the support rate they calculated with but instead that of the highest wining tender, granting them preferential financial treatment compared to larger bidders, the BMWi argues.
+However, citizens' projects continue to not necessarily receive the support rate they calculated with but instead that of the highest wining tender, granting them preferential financial treatment compared to larger bidders, the BMWi argues.
 In the first round of auctions, the highest accepted remuneration was 5.78 ct/kWh.

 Larger bidders say the auction model could become a success, provided that the average project is allowed to grow in scale.
 Danish turbine producer heavyweight Vestas told news agency Reuters it did not consider the Danish government’s plans to phase out subsidies altogether by 2030 to be a problem if larger onshore developments can be implemented.
 In the same vein, Swedish utility Vattenfall said it aimed to implement subsidy-free onshore projects in the near future.